EmbRace: Accelerating Sparse Communication for Distributed Training of NLP Neural Networks: Conclusion

 \section{Conclusion}

 In this paper, we present EmbRace, an efficient distributed sparse communication framework for NLP model training.
-EmbRace introduces Sparsity-aware Hybrid Communication that uses AlltoAll primitive with column-wise partitioning to race the communication of embedding tables.
-We also design 2D Scheduling Communication which embraces the Horizontal and Vertical Scheduling, letting EmbRace optimize model computation procedure, utilize GPU idle time and achieve a thorough overlapped communication schedule.
+EmbRace introduces Sparsity-aware Hybrid Communication that uses AlltoAll primitive with model parallelism to race the communication of embedding tables.
+We also design 2D Communication Scheduling which embraces the Horizontal and Vertical Scheduling, letting EmbRace optimizes model computation procedure, utilizes GPU idle time, and achieves a thorough overlapped communication schedule.
 Experiments show EmbRace achieves up to 66.7\% Computation Stall reduction, up to 2.41$\times$ training speedup, and better scalability, when compared to the best baseline.
-Although training giant NLP models with thousands of GPUs becomes a trending nowadays, training models swiftly with limited resources such as 2080 GPUs still matters.
-And EmbRace could benefits sparsity in giant NLP models as well.
+Although training giant NLP models with thousands of GPUs becomes a trend nowadays, training models swiftly with limited resources such as RTX2080 GPUs still matter.
+And EmbRace could benefit sparse communications in giant NLP models training as well.

 \begin{acks} This work is sponsored by National Key R\&D Program of China (2021YFB0301200).
 Zhiquan Lai is the corresponding author of this paper.